mradamcox/arc2arches/README.md

 ## standalone shp2arches.py script
 This script is intended to be used in a command-line, preferably within the package root directory so the authority documents paths can be imported from settings.py.
 It is in very rough shape.

-## current work
+## planned improvements
 The current intent is to greatly improve the relationship handling.
 At this point, a new interface has been created for the "3" tool, which you can see in the archestools_testing.tbx toolbox.
 The idea is to define all datasets, and then allow the user to create specific types of relationships between any two datasets, using matching source/target fields.

 Another recent change is to add the DATASET_PATH as a property of the conflig file, so users only have to enter a conflig file, and the path to it's accompanying dataset will be automatically found.
-All in the name of reducing the amount of user input...
+All in the name of reducing the amount of user input.

+In tool "2", it would be good to allow the user to type in a value instead of choosing a field.
+So Entry A would have 3 parameters: entity name, field name, and single value.
+You would not be able to choose a field name and a single value, it would have to be one or the other.
+If the entity chosen uses an E32 authority document, that document should be referenced to create a dropdown list in the new single value parameter.
+This would eliminate the need to make a new field in the dataset named "name_type" (for example), and populate it with "Primary" for each row -- i.e. it would reduce the amount of work needed to prepare any given dataset for conversion.
+However, this would require support in the "3" tool, because that tool expects field names in the .conflig file, not actual values.